romanwolf-git/energy_price_forecasting/README.md

-## Time Series Forecasting with LSTM
+## Energy Price Forecasting with LSTM

 This notebook is part of the work produced within the Melbourne machine learning and AI community's [Green Battery Hack](https://www.mlai.au/hackathon#!).
 The aim of the hack was to charge and discharge a battery connected to a pv cell connected to the grid, in order to make money by selling energy on the Australian energy market.
 The image below helps explain the setup of the hack.
 ![](https://github.com/MLAI-AUS-Inc/gbh-lithiumloaders/blob/f4fdfd8ace6b72beeefa4794531ed90379441944/design/setup.png)